appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 | **instance_setting.updated** | Logged when a change is made to the Appsmith instance's configuration. |

 ### Export
-Users can export audit logs by either querying or exporting the `auditLog` collection from the Mongo DB on Appsmith instance.
+Users can export audit logs by either querying or exporting the `auditLog` collection from MongoDB on the Appsmith instance.
 The user would need to have root access to the Appsmith deployment to perform this action.